awslabs/data-solutions-framework-on-aws/framework/src/processing/README.md

 ## Usage

-In this example we will show you how you can use the construct to package a PySpark application and submit a job to EMR Serverless leveraging ADSF `SparkEmrServerlessRuntime` and `SparkJob` constructs.
+In this example we will show you how you can use the construct to package a PySpark application and submit a job to EMR Serverless leveraging DSF `SparkEmrServerlessRuntime` and `SparkJob` constructs.

 For this example we assume we will have the folder structure as shown below.
 We have two folders, one containing the `PySpark` application called `spark` folder and a second containing the `CDK` code called `cdk`.